Friday, October 30, 2015

 Captain's Library SUPERGIRL: THE MOVIE "Part 3"

-Meanwhile, evil sorceress Selina (who now posesesses the Omegahedron without knowing its' full capabilities) sends an invisible creature to destroy Kara after the teenager interferes with the sorceress' attempt to seduce young gardner Ethan...
+Meanwhile, evil sorceress Selina (who now possesses the Omegahedron without knowing its' full capabilities) sends an invisible creature to destroy Kara after the teenager interferes with the sorceress' attempt to seduce young gardner Ethan...

 The creature "seen" in this battle in the comic (and in the French poster at the top of this post) is never shown clearly in the movie.